These definitions may help you feel better informed, whether you've been diagnosed with breast cancer or know someone who has.

 Fluorouracil A chemotherapy drug used to treat breast cancer.
 Its brand name is 5FU.

 Fraction Each radiotherapy treatment is known as a fraction.
 Treatment involves several fractions given over a few days or weeks.

 Gamma knife see Stereotactic radiotherapy

 Gene Stores the biological information we inherit from our parents, affecting the way we look and how our bodies work and grow.

 Grade The system used to classify cancer cells according to how different they are to normal breast cells and how quickly they are growing.

 HER2 (human epidermal growth factor receptor 2) A protein involved in the growth of cells.
-Around 15–20% of breast cancers have higher than normal levels of HER2 (known as HER2 positive) which stimulates the cancer to grow.
+Around 15–20 per cent of breast cancers have higher than normal levels of HER2 (known as HER2 positive) which helps the cancer to grow.

 Herceptin see Trastuzumab

 Hereditary Characteristics, conditions or illnesses that can be passed from a parent to their child through genes.